isc-projects/stork/doc/devel.rst

     @pytest.mark.parametrize("agent, server", SUPPORTED_DISTROS)

-This indicates that the test is parametrized: there will be one or more instances of this test in execution for each set of parameters.
+This indicates that the test is parameterized: there will be one or more instances of this test in execution for each set of parameters.

 The constant ``SUPPORTED_DISTROS`` defines two sets of operating systems